A Unique Eucharistic Miracle

 Among the different techniques of levitation used to counterbalance weight we can mention the optical one (Optical tweezers), the acoustic one with pressure stationary waves, the aerodynamic one and the magnetic (or electromagnetic) one.
 Not to forget is also a kind of quantum levitation that happens on ultra-light particles and on picometer scale (around 1 mm divided a billion times) therefore much smaller than the 2 cm levitation distance observed.

-Since the first two – optical and acoustical – need big dedicated setups and they have been successfully applied only on atomic condensates at -270 Celsius degrees in the case of the first one, and on small polymeric spheres or on water droplets in the middle of cavities with two ends between which to enter acoustic stationary waves in the case of the second one, we would rather exclude them in this specific case as there are no logical prerequisites nor evidences for their application in an broad and setups free open space, at room temperature and on a very large though light object.
+Since the first two – optical and acoustical – need big dedicated setups and they have been successfully applied only on atomic condensates at -270 Celsius degrees in the case of the first one, and on small polymeric spheres or on water droplets in the middle of two-ends cavities between which acoustic stationary waves are created, in the case of the second one, we would rather exclude them in this specific case as there are no logical prerequisites nor evidences for their application in a broad and setups-free open space, at room temperature and on a very large though light object.
 Moreover there are no evidences that people (their hands and their clothes) and objects close to the paten were being affected by pressure waves at that very moment and the presence of big sonic focusing systems, complex but invisible would be rather unlikely when not impossible.

 It is left to be taken into account magnetic levitation and the possible effects of a magnetic field on the host.
 Obviously, host is mainly wheat flour and air with a minimal percentage of water left after baking, estimated in excess at around 20%.